groundhoggwp/groundhogg/README.txt

 * IMPROVED The One-Click List-Unsubscribe unsubscribe endpoint requires a token.
 * IMPROVED The One-Click List-Unsubscribe endpoint track the unsubscribe to the associated funnel or broadcast.
 * FIXED If more than 25 emails in a funnel they were not all preloading.
-* FIXED List-Unsubscribe header not working in iCloud because iCloud desktop does not decode it properly.
+* FIXED List-Unsubscribe header not working in iCloud because iCloud does not decode it properly.

 = 3.2.3.3 (2024-02-13) =
 * FIXED Uninstall function was not deleting all options.